ing-bank/baker/docs/sections/development-life-cycle/bake-fire-events-and-inquiry.md

 ## Inquiry

 As a final step on what you might want to do with Baker (without considering handling failed `RecipeInstances`), is that you can query the state of a `RecipeInstance` at any given moment.
-For this you can use the `Baker.get
+For this you can use the `Baker.getInteractionInstanceState(recipeInstanceId)` API.
+This will return an `InteractionInstanceState` object which contains all the event names with timestamps that have executed, and the current available provided ingredients waiting for the next `InteractionInstances` to consume.